tsuereth/example-devcontainer-vcpkg-crosscompile/README.md

 }
 ```

-And a file named `CMakeLists.txt` with placeholder compile and link settings.
+And a file named `CMakeLists.txt` with some basic compile and link settings (which this guide will revise in a later step).
 These settings will also install the httplib dependency, though it isn't being used just yet.

 `CMakeLists.txt`
 ```cmake